Logo Tropentag

 "Reconciling land system changes with planetary health"

-Empowering women through mechanised innovation: exploring gender dynamics in smallholder agriculture
+Empowering women through mechanised innovation: Exploring gender dynamics in smallholder agriculture

 Rachel Mujong1, Martina Padmanabhan2, Charity Osei- Amponsah3, Bekele Hundie Kotu4, Mirja Michalscheck5